 Generally speaking, it’s now an accepted fact that fibreglass pools require the least amount of maintenance of any swimming pool on the market today.
 With their smooth, non-porous surfaces, it’s hard for algae to grow on fibreglass and when used with a salt chlorinator, the minimal maintenance is astounding for many pool owners.
 Fibreglass pools are also warmer: Many existing pool owners who have owned both types of pools report that fibreglass pools are much warmer.
 Check out online forums where multiple Australian-based users state that their fibreglass pools heat up faster than concrete and retain heat for longer.
 Fibreglass swimming pools can be installed in a very short period.
 The main reason being is that the actual swimming pool is fabricated off site meaning that once the excavated hole is finished.
 The completed swimming pool can be lowered into the hole, and all that is then required is for the decking and landscaping to finished around the swimming pool.
 Fibreglass swimming pools can be fully installed and operational in as little as five days.
 Barrier Reef Pools have made tremendous advancements in the colour technology of fibreglass swimming pools.
 This new colour range is available in 6 distinct colours, and each has a spectacular sparkle finish.
 The surface is smooth and as a result children and adults, skin is not damaged by the pool surface.
-Through Barrier Reef Pools advanced manufacturing process we have improved flexural and tensile strength enabling us to offer a 35 year Structural Warranty and 8-year internal warranty.
+Through Barrier Reef Pools advanced manufacturing process we have improved flexural and tensile strength enabling us to offer a Lifetime Structural Warranty and a Lifetime Internal Warranty.
 These warranties are far superior to anything provided by above ground, vinyl liner and concrete pools.
 Fibreglass swimming pools come from a mould; The benefit of this is that the design schematic is exactly what the swimming pool will look like once finished.
 We hear so many customers complain about concrete pools after they are constructed because the design is formed on site and in so many cases the design envisaged by the client is not what is finally built by the concrete pool builder.
 With fibreglass swimming pools you know exactly the design and sizing are enabling you to plan your backyard landscaping around that exact layout.
 One of the great advantages of a fibreglass swimming pool is the range of designs that are now available.
 Barrier Reef Pools offers WA’S largest range of fibreglass pools & broad spectrum of sizes to suit a variety of home architecture.
 Our designs are based on substantial market research to ascertain the various features and benefits customers want from a swimming pool.

 Disadvantages: The only problem of fibreglass pools is if you are looking for a design that is not available from our range.
 Fibreglass swimming pools come from a mould that is an expensive item to make.
 Therefore, we are limited to the number of shell designs.
 Barrier Reef Pools undertakes extensive market research to ensure that we can offer a range of designs to suit 95% of customer requirements however if you want a design that is a little out of the ordinary then you may need to consider concrete swimming pools.